Skip to main content

 Yes, ÖBB Nightjet operates a night train from Paris Gare de l'Est via Frankfurt to Berlin.
 It runs on selected days (typically Sundays, Tuesdays, and Thursdays).
 Seat, couchette, and sleeper options are available.

-Related Routes
+Related Train Routes from Paris

-Prices from €39.99 · Last checked: 1 March 2026
+Prices are indicative · Last checked: 30 June 2026

 Prices shown are indicative and based on recent availability.
 Actual fares may vary depending on travel date, time, class and availability.
 Prices are updated periodically and may not reflect real-time rates.
 To see current prices, please search your route.